Visit Beautiful Isla Cardona

 Isla Cardona

 Later in the day, we had our picnic lunch, and just enjoyed the sun, beach, and water.
-There are no facilties on the island.
-The island is open to anyone, so as the day progressed, lots of people with jet skis and boats came to enjoy the island.
+There are no facilities on the island.
+The island is open to anyone, so as the day progressed, lots of people with jet skis and boats came to enjoy the island too.
 It wasn’t crowded-feeling, but I bet that it does become crowded on summer weekends.
-We all decided we should depart the island a little earlier than scheduled to avoid the coming storm.
-It was a really enjoyable day.
-And they posted some photos of our day on their Facebook page!

 Isla Cardona